Tojikan/znz-roll20/README.md

 ## Build Process ##

-The build process consists of using Webpack, using the [Static Site Generator Plugin](https://github.com/markdalgleish/static-site-generator-webpack-plugin) to build out our HTML and CSS files.
-Then a separate Gulp task is used to append Sheet Workers to the HTML and bundle all of your script files into a single scripts.out.js file.
+The build process consists of Webpack to build the HTML and Gulp to finish off the rest.
+In Webpack, we use the [Static Site Generator Plugin](https://github.com/markdalgleish/static-site-generator-webpack-plugin) to build out our HTML and CSS files.
+In Gulp, we inject our Sheet Workers into the HTML and then run a separate bundler for our script filesto bundle them all into a single scripts.out.js file.

 The following files gets built out into Dist.